jappun/ai-blocker/README.md

 ### Todo:
 - [ ] switch from local storage to chrome storage
-- [ ] bug: display timer if in block mode
+- [ ] display timer on first load if in block mode
 - [ ] add more sites
+- [ ] change the ethical question result